-HSBC exec signs petition backing China security law for Hong Kong
+HSBC's Asia chief backs China security law for Hong Kong

 Former Hong Kong leader Leung Chun-ying meanwhile last week criticised HSBC for not supporting Beijing over London in the spat.

-Some of HSBC’s corporate peers have faced swift retribution from Beijing for their perceived support for the anti-government protesters.

-Cathay Pacific Airways last year was forced to suspend staff involved in the protests, and chief executive Rupert Hogg and his top deputy resigned in August amid the turmoil.
+Some of HSBC’s corporate peers have faced swift retribution from Beijing for perceived support for the anti-government protesters.
+Cathay Pacific Airways last year was forced to suspend staff involved in the protests, and chief executive Rupert Hogg and his top deputy resigned in August.

 Hong Kong returned to Chinese rule in 1997 with the guarantee of freedoms, such as an independent legal system and right to protest, not enjoyed on the mainland.

 The city was rocked by sometimes violent pro-democracy, anti-China unrest last year by protesters fearing an erosion of those freedoms by Communist Party rulers in Beijing.
 China denies the accusation and accuses the West of stirring up trouble.

-The bank’s statement came as tensions rise between London and Beijing after British Prime Minister Boris Johnson said the UK would not walk away from the people of Hong Kong if China imposed the national security law.
+The bank’s statement came as tensions rise between London and Beijing after British Prime Minister Boris Johnson said the UK would not walk away from the people of Hong Kong if China imposed the new law.

-Britain has called the law “authoritarian” and said it is in breach of the “one country, two systems” principle enshrined in the 1984 Sino-British Joint Declaration and that it conflicts with Article 23 of Hong Kong’s Basic Law, or mini-constitution.
+Britain has called the law “authoritarian” and said it is in breach of the “one country, two systems” principle enshrined in a 1984 Sino-British Joint Declaration.

 Jardines Group, one of Hong Kong’s original foreign trading houses, published a full-page statement in the pro-Beijing newspaper, Ta Kung Pao, saying it was important to enact a legal framework to safeguard the city’s national security.

-Reporting by Sumeet Chatterjee and Noah Sin in Hong Kong and Lawrence White in London, editing by Sinead Cruise and Nick Macfie
+Reporting by Sumeet Chatterjee and Noah Sin in Hong Kong and Lawrence White in London, additional reporting by Sinead Cruise and Iain Withers; Editing by Nick Macfie and Peter Graff